shamshertamang/trinity-voting-app/README.md

 ---

-## Screenshots for Submission
+## Location for Screenshots for Submission
-Place here as required:

 ```bash
     screenshots/